DominicBen/thehugowebsite/content/posts/how-to-use-markdown.md

 ## A note on newlines

-by default, markdown will not render the next line to a new line to fix this, place two spaces at the end of a line, to insert a new line. now, let’s rewrite this really quick
+By default, Markdown will not render the next line as a new line. to fix this, place two spaces at the end of a line, to insert a new line. now, let’s rewrite this really quick